fatemzh/NODE-POKEMON-API/README.md

 ## Features

 Login: User authentication to access specific functionalities.
-Adding and Modifying Pokémon: Allows users to insert new Pokémon into the database and update existing Pokémon data.
+Adding, deleting and Modifying Pokémon: Allows users to insert, and delete new Pokémon into the database and update existing Pokémon data.
 Individual Pokémon Search: Facilitates detailed searches for specific Pokémon.
+Display all the pokemons of the database

 ## 🛠 Getting Started